 Your lawn mower just quit moving and you’re not sure why.
 Sometimes it’s an easy fix, but it can also be more difficult and increasingly more expensive when the problem is in the transmission.

-A Husqvarna lawn mower won’t move or go forward when the drive belt is worn; the hydraulic fluid is low, old or hot; air is trapped in the hydraulic system; the axle key is missing in a lawn tractor; or the tensioner pulley and spring are broke on a zero turn.
+A Husqvarna lawn mower won’t move or go forward when the drive belt is worn; the hydraulic fluid is low, old, or hot; the air is trapped in the hydraulic system; the axle key is missing in a lawn tractor, or the tensioner pulley and spring are broke on a zero turn.

 Before working on your Husqvarna, shut off the mower and remove the spark plug wire.
 Take caution when working around a hot transmission.